 If you're a literary purist, books like this could drive you crazy.
 I am not a literary purist, as you might have guessed if you've read my (well, Suzanne Scott's) single long-ago Harlequin romance, One Hot Summer (now available from Alibris for less than a buck, and hence, of course, a ginormous bargain).
 So I love this kind of cross-bred creature, even when it races right to the edge of absurdity and then falls off.

 As a teacher, I would rather have young people read Jane Austen with Zombies than not read her at all.
 And as a writer, I love the freedom we all have to create whole new genres by mixing and matching older ones.
 It's worth noting, too, that "high art" writers can use this strategy as effectively as us ordinary scribblers.
 Modern fiction and metafiction does it all the time.
 My favorite case in point is Italo Calvino's extraordinary If on a winter's night a traveler.
-I would love to synopsize it, but I can't; suffice it to say that it's a fiction that combines a love story, a meditation on reading with a narrative that offers ten different genre/style takes on the same opening paragraph.

-If you have a passionate love for two different genresa passion so deep that both have become part of your DNA, so to speak, or at least your soulit's worth considering how, and if, they might go together.
+If you have a passionate love for two different genres—a passion so deep that both have become part of your DNA, so to speak, or at least your soul—it's worth considering how, and if, they might go together.
 (You can't do this well if you're just trying to combine genres salably; you have to really love them for the result to become a coherent whole of its own.)
-If not, just enjoy the knowledge that other writers are using literary hybridization to keep the wolfthe coyote, the sea monster, the masked intruderfrom their doors.
+If not, just enjoy the knowledge that other writers are using literary hybridization to keep the wolf—the coyote, the sea monster, the masked intruder—from their doors.

 1 comment: